 Mahogany tests negative for Feline Leukemia and Feline AIDS, has been spayed/neutered, microchipped, and all shots are up to date.

 Kitty Corner has a lifetime return policy.
-If your adopted cat needs to be rehomed at any time, just bring it back to us.
-We want to be sure that none of our cats ever is homeless again.
+If your adopted cat needs to be rehomed at any time, just bring them back to us.
+We want to be sure that none of our cats is ever homeless again.